 Whether you are just picking up a camera for the first time or you're a professional photographer seeking to expand your photography portfolio, this workshop will take you to the very heart of all the various stunning highlights within Vatnajökull National Park and more.

 Make the most of your trip to Iceland with the opportunity to photograph the country's gorgeous landscapes, tinged by the earthen hues of fall!
 Check availability by choosing a date.

-The adventure begins when you are picked up from your accommodation in the morning by your photo guide.
+The adventure begins when you are picked up in Reykjavík.
 From there, you will make your way to the stunning South Coast of Iceland and eventually continue onwards until you reach the vicinity of the Jokulsarlon glacier lagoon in the south east.
 The journey will take approximately 5 hours, though there will be plenty of shooting opportunities along the way.

 Your first stop will be at the unique and fascinating Seljalandsfoss.
 This stunning waterfall originates from Eyjafjallajökull, a volcano deep beneath a glacier that was responsible for disrupting air traffic across Europe during eruptions in 2010.
 Dropping from a height of around 60 metres into a narrow river below, Seljalandsfoss makes for a picturesque sight.
 There are numerous compositions to be found amidst the foliage and vegetation that surrounds this cascade – you'll even be able to capture a spectacular shot from a vantage point within a cavern behind the waterfall.

 Nearby is the famous Skógafoss waterfall, where rainbows reign supreme.
 Whenever there is sunlight, there is the possibility of witnessing a rainbow rising forth from the spray that drifts off this thundering wall of water.
 You can walk right up to the base of this waterfall though you may come away a little wet!
 It's a great location to practice shooting with a telephoto lens and utilising a person for a sense of scale.